kunalpaliwal13/CaloriePredictionProject/README.md

-# IgniFit • Calorie‑Burn Prediction Web App
+# Calpred • Calorie‑Burn Prediction Web App

 Predict calories burned for every workout, log exercise sessions, and explore your fitness data on an interactive dashboard — all powered by Python + Flask, SQLite, and a machine‑learning model.